NOAA-GSL/VxIngest/docs/reviews/data.md

 ## Data Bundle storage

 Long term data bundle storage is currently being discussed in the data bundle meetings.
 (UC-02-01).
-The intnent is to use AWS storage classes to manage bundle lifecycle.
+The intent is to use AWS storage classes to manage bundle lifecycle.

 ## Data expiration